Forum Backlinks: What Are They And Do They Hurt SEO

 Backlinks from discussion boards may not constantly improve your search engine rankings.
 If you push it too far, your SEO efforts can suffer.
 How so?

-Link spam is when you force your links in front of everyone in the community.
+Link spam is when you force your links on everyone in the community.
 Unfortunately, Google disapproves of such and may impose fines.

 So how do backlinks from forums benefit SEO?

-People will look you up if you assist community members with solutions supported by experience and practicality.
+People will look you up if you help community members with solutions grounded in experience and practicality.

 The best aspect is that forum users will freely cite you on their websites and link back to your sites if you make original contributions to forum conversations.
 That is enduring, and Google adores it.